gr0sabi/gr0sabi.github.io/_posts/2020-06-06-nest-write-up-hack-the-box.md

 ---
 layout: single
 title: 'Nest Write-Up: Hack The Box'
 excerpt: "Nest was an excellent *easy*-rated machine on Hack The Box created by VbScrub.
-Initial recon revealed an open SMB and an uncommon HQK Reporting service.
-Enumerating SMB revealed some default credentials, which allowed further SMB read access.
+Initial recon revealed an open SMB port and an uncommon HQK Reporting service.
+Enumerating SMB revealed some default credentials, which allowed further read access.
 Digging further we come across some encrypted credentials and a Visual Basic project.
-Building the project we are able to decrypt yet another password, but this time for user `c.smith`.
-We use the new found creds to go further into SMB access and discover the HQK Reporting binary.
-Looking at it with dnSpy, with a tiny bit of reversing, we get the Administrator password and root flag."
+Building the project we are able to decrypt yet another password, but this time for an user `c.smith`.
+We use the new found creds to go further into the SMB gauntlet and discover the HQK Reporting binary.
+Tearing it apart with dnSpy, and a touch of reversing, we get the Administrator password and root flag."
 classes: wide
 categories: [hackthebox]
 date: 2020-06-06